 The transaction happened on a credit basis.
 If a transaction occurs in Cash, there is no point in recording the Accounts Payable.

 Note: Business runs on a credit basis.
-The credit period depends on the relationship between buyer and seller.
-If they are doing business for an long period, the credit period might be more.
-Further, it also depends on common practices in the industry in which buyer and seller operates.
+The credit period depends on the relationship between the buyer and the seller.
+It might be longer if they have been doing business for a long time.
+Further, it also depends on standard practices in the industry where buyers and sellers operate.

 Want to have a better understanding of Accounts Payable journal entries?

-We will try to understand the journal entries with help of practical scenarios.
-Credit basis and Cash basis journal entries examples are below
+We will try to understand the journal entries with the help of practical scenarios.
+Credit basis and Cash basis journal entry examples are below

 Credit Basis Journal Entries